nalajala9/externalDNS_EKS/README.md

       kubectl api-versions | grep rbac.authorization.k8s.io

-* Note: Before you apply the following manifests, check for the latest version of ExternalDNS (from the GitHub website).
+* Note: Before you apply the following manifests, check for the latest version of ExternalDNS (from the GitHub website) and replace the image-version in  DeployExternalDNS.yaml

       https://github.com/kubernetes-sigs/external-dns/releases